 New Manhattan Project director documents released

-ALBUQUERQUE, New Mexico (AP) — The U.S. Department of Energy has declassified documents related to a Cold War hearing for the man who directed the Manhattan Project that developed the atomic bombs and was later accused of having communist sympathies.
+ALBUQUERQUE, N.M.
+(AP) — After more than half a century of intrigue and mystery, the U.S. Department of Energy has declassified documents related to a Cold War hearing for the man who directed the Manhattan Project and was later accused of having communist sympathies.

 The department last week released transcripts of the 1950s hearings on the security clearance of J. Robert Oppenheimer, providing more insight into the previously secret world that surrounded development of the atomic bomb and the anti-communist hysteria that gripped the nation amid the growing power of the Soviet Union.

 Oppenheimer led the Manhattan Project at Los Alamos National Laboratory, which developed the atomic bombs dropped on Hiroshima and Nagasaki during World War II.
 The secretive projects involved three research and production facilities at Los Alamos, New Mexico, Oak Ridge, Tennessee, and Hanford, Washington.

 The once-celebrated physicist lost his security clearance following the four-week, closed-door hearing.
 Officials also alleged that Oppenheimer’s wife and brother had both been communists and he had contributed to communist front-organizations.

 Steven Aftergood, director of the Project on Government Secrecy for the Federation of American Scientists, said the release of the documents finally lifts the cloud of secrecy on the Oppenheimer case that has fascinated historians and scholars for decades.

 “This was a landmark case in U.S. history and Cold War history,” Aftergood said.
 “It represents a high point during anti-communist anxiety and tarnished the reputation of America’s leading scientist.”

 The Energy Department had previously declassified portions of the transcripts but with redacted information.